Part-time Student Frequently Asked Questions

 2. How can I make any connections with lawyers when I am working all day and going to school at night?

 There are many ways you can "network."
 By far, the best way to meet practicing attorneys is to let us know what area of practice you are interested in so that we can help facilitate a meeting with an alum.
-You can even state a preference for someone who attended Loyola's evening program.
+You can even state a preference for someone who attended Loyola's part-time program.
 We can connect you with opportunities and people who match your interests.

 3. I want to attend some of the Career Services Panels, but can't make it during the day - how can I get the information and interact with the presenters?